panoply/vscode-liquid/readme.md

 ### Testing

-The extension has undergone E2E and capability tests, but it does not leverage the vscode test suite.
+The extension has undergone E2E and capability tests internally, but it does not leverage the vscode test suite.
 The extension itself is simple enough where extensive tests are not a matter of necessity.
 The contained `test` directory is used when invoking the debugger and extension host.
 Contained within that directory are various sample files that can be used for validating capabilities, grammars and invocation.

 _PR's are welcome for test cases, but be aware that the Liquify supersede will make them obsolete in due time._